 He says there are four principles we should follow when disciplining children.
 He calls them creative correction.
-“In a loving family, parents give correction when needed.
-But it is important that correction be given creatively.
+“In a loving family,” he says, “parents give correction when needed.
+But it is important that correction is given creatively.
 Remember: our goal is to teach in such a way as to whet the appetite.
 We want to stimulate the child to positive behavior.
-Correction can be given negatively or positively.
-Let’s look at a positive pattern of correction.
+Correction can be given negatively or positively.”

 In our efforts to teach our children, we sometimes stifle creativity in favor of conformity.
 Creativity is the wonderful gift of thinking outside the lines.
 It is our creativity that allows us to develop the uniqueness implanted within each of us.
 To stifle this creativity is to make children look like cookies rather than snowflakes.
 In a healthy family, we are seeking to correct only the kinds of behaviors that are destructive and detrimental to the child’s development.
 We are not trying to destroy the child’s unique expression of creativity.
 A good question for parents to ask is, “Is the behavior I am about to correct truly destructive to my child?
 Will it be detrimental to his future if I allow it to continue?”
 If the answer is yes, then correction is in order.
 If the answer is no or if you are uncertain, then it is time to explore the child’s behavior further.

 Love seeks the well-being of the child and believes that the correction given is for the long-term benefit of the child.
 Expressions of uncontrolled anger are simply the venting of our own frustration and may be extremely destructive to the child.
 I am not suggesting that a parent should never feel anger toward a child; that is unrealistic.
-Anger is the emotion that arises inside of us when we perceive that the child has done wrong, such as when he refuses to follow our instruction or interprets our “no” as a “maybe” that could turn into a “yes” if he pleads with us long enough.
+Anger is the emotion that arises inside of us when we perceive that the child has done wrong, such as when he refuses to follow our instruction or interprets our no as a maybe that could turn into a yes if he pleads with us long enough.